crawl/crawl/crawl-ref/docs/crawl_manual.rst

   case, eviscerated their former masters and gone out into the world.

   While fully capable of using speech and most forms of magic, Felids are at a serious disadvantage due to their inability to use armour or weapons.
+Like all cats, Felids are incapable of thriving on vegetable food, and need meat to survive.

   Their agility and stealth are legendary, as is their ability to get to hard to reach places.
-They move faster than most species, but don't run as fast as Spriggans.
+They move faster than most races, but don't run as fast as Centaurs or Spriggans.
 Felids advance in levels very slowly.
 They are skilled with many forms of magic, though less so with raw elemental magic.

   Felids gain extra lives as they increase in levels.
 Upon death, they will be resurrected in a safe place, losing an experience level in the process.

 Barachim (Ba)
-  Barachim are an amphibious humanoid species, spawned at the dawn of time as servants for the gods.
+  Barachim are an amphibious humanoid race, spawned at the dawn of time as servants for the gods.
 Inevitably, they rebelled and fled into the mortal world; but even uncounted years later, the darkness still flees at their approach, remembering those who they once served.